 By interacting with a psychotherapist or coach, you can gradually start seeing things from new perspectives and develop a sounding board for your deepest thoughts, fears and emotions.
 Psychotherapists and coaches will not spoon-feed you with answers or advice.
 They will support you in finding new answers to your questions by promoting self-reflection and deeper insight in relation to your behaviour and thought patterns.
 For this process to occur, it is important for you to find a therapist or coach who you feel you can trust and who is going to be able to walk along side you while you venture on this rich and often complicated journey of self-exploration.

-If you’d like to learn more about the difference between coaching and therapy, you can read my article on how I combine creative psychotherapy and life coaching in my practice here, or visit Pebbles my professional Facebook page for more resources on wellbeing.
+If you’d like to learn more about the difference between coaching and therapy, you can read my article on how I combine creative psychotherapy and life coaching in my practice here, or visit Pebbles my professional Facebook page for more resources on therapy, coaching and wellbeing.

 When we lose a loved one we go through tremendous amounts of emotional upheavals and our sense of balance is severely compromised.
 To find ways that can help us cope with the sense of loss and grief can be what turns a terrible day into an ‘OK’ one.